Risks

 3. Infrastructure Risk (Hyperliquid)

-Liminal runs entirely on Hyperliquid’s trading infrastructure, specifically:
+Liminal operates entirely on Hyperliquid’s infrastructure, specifically:

 HyperCore for real-time execution across spot and perpetual markets

-Liquidity and price feeds native to Hyperliquid
+Native liquidity and price feeds provided directly by Hyperliquid

 4. Stablecoin Risk (USDC)